earvinpiamonte/daylight/README.md

 # daylight

-A Google Chrome extension that replaces your "New Tab" with a form to take down notes.
+A Google Chrome extension to replace the page you see when opening a new tab with a form to take down notes.

 ## Features

 - take down notes directly on the New Tab of your browser
-- opt in to automatically reset your notes from your template (resets to the next daylight)
+- opt in to automatically reset your notes from your template (resets to the next midnight)
 - set up daily notes template
 - easily copy your notes for the day with a copy to clipboard button and send it anywhere